 Latest COVID Mitigation and Restrictions Update

-In response to increases in COVID-19 case rates, test positivity and hospitalizations, the Colorado Department of Public Health and Environment (CDPHE) notified El Paso County that we are required to move to Level Red: Severe Risk on the state’s dial framework.
+The Colorado Department of Public Health and Environment (CDPHE) to move El Paso County to Level Yellow: Concern on February 6, 2021, on the state’s dial framework.
 You can find the chart with restriction changes on that same webpage.
 El Paso County continues to expand the community mitigation plan.

-The following changes will go into effect at 5 pm on Friday, November 27.
+The following changes will go into effect on Saturday, February 6 at 9 a.m.

 While most businesses are reopened, please note that each location may have adjusted hours and their own restrictions, guidelines and procedures for the health and safety of their staff and customers.
 Please check with the individual website for more information.